 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
-Hand-thread the bolt into the inlet port on the caliper.
-The banjo should be pointed straight up. - Use the included spacer and longer bolt to fasten the female fitting to the factory bracket (as shown below).

-• Remove the rubber cap from the hard line on the car, and insert the hard line into the female fitting.
-Handthread the tube nut into the Spiegler line.
-Use the 10mm line wrench to tighten the connection.
+Hand-thread the bolt into the inlet port on the caliper and snug with a wrench in the orientation shown in the pictures. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
+Hand-tighten the hard line fitting into the Spiegler line.
+Use the 10mm wrench and 17mm box wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.

-- Locate the supplied cable clamp and position it on the line in the middle of the neoprene sleeve.
-Bolt the bracket to the factory location on the upper suspension arm. - Make sure the brake line is not touching anything, binding, or rubbing.
+Install OE retaining clip.

+Make sure the brake line is not touching anything, binding, or rubbing.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack.

 If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions. - Torque the banjo bolt on the caliper with a 14mm socket to 14 ft.-lbs.
+See brake line packaging for instructions.

+Torque the banjo bolt with a 14mm socket to 20 lb-ft.